Three Ways to Make Zucchini Noodles

 Making Zucchini Noodles with a Julienne Cutter:

-Still, even as low-tech as it is, I used the juliennne cutter to make this big pile of of zucchini noodles when I made Julienne Zucchini Mock Spaghetti with Quick Sausage, Basil, and Tomato Sauce back in 2011.
+Still, even as low-tech as it is, I used the juliennne cutter to make this big pile of of zucchini noodles the first time I made Instant Pot Pasta Sauce.
 I’ve made a few other recipes using it since then as well.

 Making Zucchini Noodles with the Vegetti Spiral Vegetable Cutter: